alexisrosuel/TrackingHMM/README.md

 ### Display
 If you want to display the full particles and cercles, use the `--fulldisplay` argument.

+### Exemple :
+- running the script on sequence 1 with full display : `python3 main.py --source sequence1 --fulldisplay`

+- running the script on the webcam with standard display : `python3 main.py --source webcam`

 ## Requirements
 This scripts runs on Python 3 using the following libraries :
 - scikit-image